duckdb/duckdb-web/docs/sql/data_types/timestamp.md

 A timestamp specifies a combination of [`DATE`]({% link docs/sql/data_types/date.md %}) (year, month, day) and a [`TIME`]({% link docs/sql/data_types/time.md %}) (hour, minute, second, microsecond or nanosecond).
 Timestamps can be created using the `TIMESTAMP` keyword, where the data must be formatted according to the ISO 8601 format (`YYYY-MM-DD hh:mm:ss[.zzzzzz][+-TT[:tt]]` (three extra decimal places supported by `TIMESTAMP_NS`).
 Decimal places beyond the targeted sub-second precision are ignored.

+> Since there is not currently a `TIMESTAMP_NS WITH TIME ZONE` data type, external columns with nano-second precision and "instant semantics", e.g., [parquet timestamp columns with `isAdjustedToUTC=true`](https://github.com/apache/parquet-format/blob/master/LogicalTypes.md#instant-semantics-timestamps-normalized-to-utc), lose precision when read using DuckDB.

 ```sql
 SELECT TIMESTAMP_NS '1992-09-20 11:30:00.123456789';
 ```